• Menu

 • Email

-Disclosure: I am not a doctor or therapist.
-Do not use this blog as a diagnosis or official treatment/therapy.
-I only share my experiences, thoughts, and information with OCD and social anxiety, hoping that you’ll find them useful.
-Please visit a registered doctor and/or therapist before basing any mental health decisions from my website.
+Disclaimer: I am not a doctor or therapist.
+Do not use this blog as a diagnosis, official treatment, or therapy.
+I only share my experiences and research that may be useful to you.
+Everyone’s situation is different.
+Please visit a registered doctor or therapist before basing any mental health decisions on my website.

 Related Posts

-How to Do Airport Travel with the Hidden Disabilities Sunflower Lanyard
+How to Airport Travel with the Hidden Disabilities Sunflower Lanyard (Updated 2024)

 A man is standing over the lake at sunrise or sunset.
 He is holding up his black smartphone to his ear.
 In a comic text speech bubble, he says, "Yes, I'd like your help, please."